Overview of NF2

 Radiology

 As part of the NF2 service an MRI scan of your head will be done every year and an MRI scan of your spine approximately every three years to monitor for any tumour growth.
 It is necessary for a dye (contrast) to be injected into a vein to brighten the scan pictures.
-Unfortunately we cannot usually offer the MRI appointment at the same time as your outpatient appointment.
-This is because it is better for us to have the results and your scans when we discuss you in our team meeting before we meet you.
+Unfortunately, we cannot usually offer the MRI appointment at the same time as your outpatient appointment.
+This is because it is better for us to have the results and your scans when we discuss your case in our team meeting before we meet you.
 If you have a cochlear implant or an auditory brainstem implant, we will inform the MRI department so that appropriate safety precautions can be taken.
 Local anaesthetic can be given if necessary and this will be discussed with you.

-Nurse Practitioners
+Nurse practitioners

 As part of the NF2 service in Cambridge, there are two nurse practitioners.
 They are involved in co-ordinating the clinic and appointments and act as a link between the centres and local services.
 They are able to talk to you about NF2 and what it means for you and your family.
 They offer support and information to those newly diagnosed or in times of acute need throughout the year, and you do not need to wait for your appointment to contact them.